AruniRC/detectron-self-train/FACES.md

 ```

 **MP4 video from frames.** In the `sample-baseline-video` folder, use ffmpeg to convert the frames in a folder into a video (quicker than writing videos from Python). `ffmpeg -framerate 30 -pattern_type glob -i '501/*.jpg' -c:v libx24 501.mp4`.

+#### Evaluating detections

+**Evaluation format.**
+Convert the output detections from the previous section into the CS6 evaluation format using `tools/face/make_cs6_split_det.py`.
+Usage example and settings explanation given in the script header.
+The formatted detections are saved as text files under `sample-baseline-video/eval-dets_val`.

+**CS6 evaluation code.**
+Under `tools/face/CS6-evaluation`.
+The script `runEvalCS6_gypsum.sh` generates ROC curves for each video in parallel.
+After this is completed, the Python script `plot_roc.py` generates a final ROC curve under `tools/face/CS6-evaluation/rocCurves/<model-name>`.
+Each script needs settings to be specified at the top.

 #### Validating Tracklets